alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 ---
 layout: post
-title: Drawing inner/outer strokes in SVG
+title: Drawing inner/outer strokes in SVG (clips and masks)
 summary:
 tags: svg
+index:
+  best_of: true
 ---

 I make a lot of box-and-arrow diagrams, and I typically make them as [SVGs].
-These simple diagrams work well as vector images, I can store them as text along source code, and they look sharp at any size.
+Simple diagrams work well as vector images, I can store them as text alongside source code, and they look sharp at any size.
 I write most of my SVGs by hand, rather than using an app like Illustrator or Inkscape.
-Although it's more effort, it forces me to really understand how SVG works.
+Although it's more effort, I can write much simpler images by hand than with an app, and it forces me to really understand how SVG works.

 <figure style="width: 200px; float: right; display: inline-block; margin-top: 0; margin-bottom: 0;">
 {% inline_svg "_images/2021/hearts_rainbow_trans.svg" %}